 No part of this document may be reproduced without the express permission of LexisNexis Risk Solutions.
 LexisNexis Risk Solutions UK Limited is registered in England & Wales.
 Registration number 07416642.
 LexisNexis, LexisNexis Risk Solutions is a trading name of Tracesmart Limited, which is authorised and regulated by the Financial Conduct Authority under firm reference number 742551.
 England & Wales registration number 03827062.
-LexisNexis and LexisNexis Risk Solutions are trading names of Crediva Limited, which is authorised and regulated by the Financial Conduct Authority under firm reference number 742498.
-England & Wales registration number 06567484.
+LexisNexis Risk Solutions are trading names of Crediva Limited, which is authorised and regulated by the Financial Conduct Authority under firm reference number 742551.
+England & Wales registration number 03827062.
+LexisNexis Risk Solutions are trading names of Crediva Limited, which is authorised and regulated by the Financial Conduct Authority under firm reference number 742498.
+England & Wales registration number 05657484.
 TruNarrative Ltd is registered in England & Wales.
 Registration number 10241297.
 Tracesmart Limited, Crediva Limited and TruNarrative Ltd are a part of LexisNexis Risk Solutions UK Limited.
 All are registered at Global Reach, Dunleavy Drive, Cardiff, CF11 0SN.
 LexisNexis and the Knowledge Burst logo are registered trademarks of RELX Inc. ThreatMetrix and Digital Identity Network are registered trademarks of ThreatMetrix Inc. Other products or services are the trademarks or registered trademarks of their respective owners.
+NXR16723-00-1224-EN-UK © 2024 LexisNexis Risk Solutions